cs1302uga/cs1302-hw7.6/README.md

 This class exercise continues the development of a GUI app using the JavaFX library.
 Students will continue to create an interactive GUI that loads an image from a specified URL and allows the user to perform different resizing operations.
-Construction of this app requires students to utilize API documentation and their knowledge of inheritance, polymorphism, and interfaces.
+The construction of this app requires students to utilize API documentation and their knowledge of inheritance, polymorphism, and interfaces.

 ## Course-Specific Learning Outcomes